StevenBlack/vocab/vocabulary.md

 An assumption or concession made for the sake of argument; a tentative assumption made in order to draw out and test its logical or empirical consequences; the antecedent clause of a conditional statement.

+### Hyrum's Law (law of software)
+With a sufficient number of users of an API, it does not matter what you promise in the contract: all observable behaviors of your system will be depended on by somebody.  -- Hyrum Wright, 2012

 ### iatrogenic